Cosmic Censorship in Sgr A* and M87*: Observationally Excluding Naked Singularities: Conclusions

 The inferred $\dot{M}$ in both sources would generate an emitting photosphere with a temperature, as measured by a distant observer, $\sim10^4~\K$, and therefore peaking in the NIR, optical, or UV.
 The presence of such a thermal component can be conclusive excluded by flux measurements made contemporaneously with the EHT campaign in 2017.
-That is, neither \SgrA nor \VirA can be a type P0z, P0r, or S0z naked singularity spacetime.
-Practically, this set of classes encompass all but one of the asymptotically flat, spherically symmetric, naked singularity spacetimes that we could find in the literature (listed in \autoref{tab:spacetimes}).
+That is, neither \SgrA nor \VirA can be a type-P0z, -P0r, or -S0z naked singularity spacetime.
+Practically, this set of classes encompass all but one of the asymptotically flat, spherically symmetric, naked singularity spacetimes that we could find in the literature for at least some range of spacetime parameters (listed in \autoref{tab:spacetimes}).

 There are at least three natural ways for naked singularities to evade the observational constraints we present.
 First, the singularity may be of a different type, i.e., S1, S2, or P0j.
+For example, the JNW and JMN-1 spacetimes are type P0j for a subset of spacetime parameters (see \autoref{tab:spacetimes}), and indeed have been found to not have generic turning points for time-like geodesics prior to reaching the singularity \citep{Patil:2012,JMN-1:11}.
+Thus, for these spacetimes, we have merely narrowed the range of allowed parameters, placing a new upper limit on the strength of the scalar coupling in the JNW metric, corresponding to $\nu\ge1/2$, and a new upper limit on the transition radius in the JMN-1 metric, $R_b\le 3M$.

 We note, however, that simply being a different type is not sufficient.
-While timelike geodesics in P0r, P0z, and S0z singular spacetimes have generic behaviors that result in now-excluded observational consequences, it is clearly possible for other types of naked singularity spacetimes to do so.
-In \autoref{app:4DEGBQ}, we explicitly demonstrate that a type S1 naked singularity spacetime (and the only example we could find in the literature) may be excluded by the argument described here.
+While time-like geodesics in P0r, P0z, and S0z singular spacetimes have generic behaviors that result in now-excluded observational consequences, it is clearly possible for other types of naked singularity spacetimes to do so.
+In \autoref{app:4DEGBQ}, we explicitly demonstrate that a type-S1 naked singularity spacetime (and the only example we could find in the literature) may be excluded by the argument described here.
 Of course, we have also neglected any observable impact from the singularity itself.